dreifadotapp/open-telemetry/README.md

 Some helpers and support classes for [Open Telemetry](https://opentelemetry.io/)

 ## Running Tests

 Most unit tests are setup to automatically send metric to a locally running Zipkin collector, if running - this makes it easier to analyse the output.
 To start Zipkin, run

 ```bash
 docker run --rm -it --name zipkin \
   -p 9411:9411 -d \
   openzipkin/zipkin:latest
 ```

 Then open the [Zipkin UI](http://localhost:9411/zipkin/).

 ## The 'OpenTelemetryProvider' interface

-This interface provides a convenient DI friendly way of configuring an Open Telemetry exporter.
-Most of the higher level services in [Dreifa dot App](https://dreifa.app) usd this to initialise Open Telemetry
+This interface provides a convenient DI friendly way of configuring the Open Telemetry Java SDK.
+Most of the higher level services in [Dreifa dot App](https://dreifa.app) use this to initialise Open Telemetry

 Some simple implementations are provided for testing purposes.
 Production code would likely provide a custom implementation.

 ### With Zipkin

 Use `ZipkinOpenTelemetryProvider`

 Zipkin can be started locally with

 ```bash
 docker run --rm -it --name zipkin \
   -p 9411:9411 -d \
   openzipkin/zipkin:latest
 ```

 Then open the [Zipkin UI](http://localhost:9411/zipkin/).

 ### With Jaeger

 Use `JaegerOpenTelemetryProvider`